00f2ff/honors-thesis-server/README.md

 Todo:

-* Add participant ID input (URL)
-* Add task ID input (URL)
 * Add keylogging code (make sure keys aren't added on every hover event; make sure it wasn't the previous)
 * Add pause / resume task key + functionality to remove paused time.
 Since pause key would be pressed twice, I could remove time difference from each later interaction.
 If all key logs subtract a pauseTime variable, I could initialize that variable as 0, and then += pause time whenever it occurs
 * Add complete button to end the task.
-I don't want to hit the database every single time there's a new interaction
+I don't want to hit the database every single time there's a new interaction (this could just be right arrow or something)
 * Create a sub-folder containing all Fingers scripts, and another that will contain all non-Fingers scripts
 * Add a URL thing that tells app it's running Fingers or non-Fingers, affecting which index page loads as well as 'fingers' param in document
-* Write mongo model and hook up to index.js / mLab
+* test mongo model with mLab
 * Add rest of metric code
 * Test metric code (run through tasks a few times as different people using different systems)